slateci/slateci.github.io/_docs/quickstart/quickstart-science-developers/index.md

 ---
 title: Quickstart Science Developers
-overview: How to start as a SLATE Science Developer.
+overview: How to start as a SLATE Application Developer.
 order: 50

 layout: docs